RezaOnGithub/Rust_SDL3_OpenGL/README.md

     + There are some guardrails to avoid surprises, but not nearly enough!

 > [!NOTE]
 > One interesting Rust quirk is that the equivalent C function pointer type is always wrapped in `Option`.
 This is unlike pointers to any other raw type.
-There is some helper code to unwrap everything before use. `struct GL` is a part of it and it contains unwrapped function pointer.
+There is some helper code to unwrap everything before use. `struct GL` is a part of it and it contains unwrapped function pointers.
 >
 > Unfortunately, this hits another quirk of Rust where `a.B()` only ever means calling method B `impl` ed on `a` and not invoking a function pointer.
 This leads to code that looks like:
 >